 Surrogate hand over the baby soon after birth and the intended parents receive the baby, which is usually created in the laboratory.
 In commercial surrogacy, the surrogates receive financial compensation for their job.
 Therefore, in this case, surrogates have a purpose to carry and deliver a child and they psychologically prepare for relinquishing the child.

-All the social and psychological barrier and hiccup can be managed by establishing a bonding between surrogate and intended parents.
+All the social and psychological barriers and hiccup can be managed by establishing a bonding between surrogate and intended parents.
 Among the multidisciplinary approach involved in surrogacy, psychosocial education and counseling for both the surrogate and intended parents through medical experts should be one of the most important treatment approaches.
 Although many surrogacy centers start to follow this, but may not all.

 The psychological and social issues cannot be solved by hiding the reality, but uncover the truth often release all psychological and social barrier.
 Therefore, ethical norms should be enough liberal to overcome the social and psychological barrier and to improve the surrogacy practice, then banning of surrogacy may not be required.